 …because of this ignorance of the primitiveness of their instincts, of the urgency of their needs, of the impatience of their desires, the people show a preference toward summary forms of authority.
 The thing they are looking for is not legal guarantees, of which they do not have any idea and whose power they do not understand, they do not care for intricate mechanism or for checks and balances for which, on their own account, they have no use, it is a boss in whose word they confide, a leader whose intentions are known to the people and who devotes himself to its interests, that they are seeking.
 This chief they provided with limitless authority and irresistible power.
 Inclined toward suspicion and calumny, but incapable of methodical discussion, they believe in nothing definite save the human will.

 The first order of business here is the defense of the traditional sovereignty of all nations, irrespective of their internal political order or ideological underpinnings.
-The “third positionist” approach to geopolitics informs us here.
-Furthermore, we must not only applaud but actively take part in the dismantling of the established nation-state systems and the decentralization of these into regions, communities and enclaves and embrace the proliferation of sovereignty for an enormously diverse array of ethnic, religious, cultural, economic and ideological orientations that would naturally follow.
-Nothing could be more antithetical to the statism, centralism, humanism, universalism, democratism, legalism, multiculturalism, materialism, therapeutism, consumerism, egalitarianism and, indeed, outright imperialism that characterizes modern bourgeoise liberalism of the type that so many so-called “anarchists” have been duped by.
-The defeat of imperialism, globalism, statism and state-capitalism will naturally be accompanied by the victory of particularism, parochialism, provinicialism, spiritualism, individualism, communitiarianism, decentralism, agrarianism, religionism, ethnocentrism, mutualism, traditionalism, mysticism, federalism, racialism, voluntarism, regionalism, separatism, localism, natural hierarchy, natural aristocracy, feudalism and many other things that the modern liberal would regard as sin.
-Let us have a Sodom and Gomorrah of Political Incorrectness.
+The “third-positionist” approach to geopolitics informs us here.
+Furthermore, we must not only applaud but actively take part in the dismantling of the established nation-state systems and the decentralization of these into regions, communities, and enclaves and embrace the proliferation of sovereignty for an enormously diverse array of ethnic, religious, cultural, economic, and ideological orientations that would naturally follow.
+Nothing could be more antithetical to the statism, centralism, humanism, universalism, democratism, legalism, multiculturalism, materialism, therapeutism, consumerism, egalitarianism, and, indeed, outright imperialism that characterizes modern bourgeoise liberalism of the type that so many so-called “anarchists” have been duped by.
+The defeat of imperialism, globalism, statism, and state capitalism will naturally be accompanied by the victory of particularism, parochialism, provincialism, spiritualism, individualism, communitarianism, decentralism, agrarianism, religionism, ethnocentrism, mutualism, traditionalism, mysticism, federalism, racialism, voluntarism, regionalism, separatism, localism, natural hierarchy, natural aristocracy, feudalism, and many other things that the modern liberal would regard as sin.
+Let us have a Sodom and Gomorrah of political incorrectness.
 This is not to say that all of these triumphant values are inherently “good”.
 My own view is that some of these are desirable, some undesirable, others okay in modest dosages.
-However, what this post-imperial, post-state order will achieve is a viable institutional framework for the survival of human life, liberty, prosperity, culture and civilization so that the rare Prometheus, the Nietzschean ubermensch, can here and there come forth in the manner of an Aristotle, Da Vinci, Voltaire or Einstein and inspire us to rise above our usual existence as a flocks of sheep herded about by the wolf of the hour.
+However, what this post-imperial, post-state order will achieve is a viable institutional framework for the survival of human life, liberty, prosperity, culture, and civilization so that the rare Prometheus, the Nietzschean Übermensch, can here and there come forth in the manner of an Aristotle, Da Vinci, Voltaire, or Einstein and inspire us to rise above our usual existence as flocks of sheep herded about by the wolf of the hour.